jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

-    or head to collect iliac crest or calotte bone blocks', high chances of rejection due to the own cruelty of the surgical technique and a period of tissue healing that could involve to 5 or 6 months of waiting, before being able to continue with the treatment.\n</p> <p>Faced with such eventualities, it is often preferable to forget about the maxillary and grafts, and fix the implants to other bones of the orofacial region, being by their compact structure and anatomical proximity the MALAR OR ZYGOMATIC <em>(which forms the cheekbone)</em> and sphenoid bones, those of preference. <strong>So Zygomatic Implants are nothing more than special dental devices, much longer than conventional ones</strong> <em>(between 30 and 55 mm in length)</em> and that allow us to make fixed dentures without inconveniences even in cases of severe or advanced maxillary atrophy; and that is why, in conjunction with Pterygoid Implants <em>(very similar to Zygomatics but that anchor at the level of the pterygomaxillary suture)</em>, they are also known in popular slang as <strong>\"Dental Implants for Patients with Little Bone\".</strong> And it is that in short, the relative simplicity of their implantation <em>(in relation to the placement of multiple grafts)</em>, the absence of morbidity of a donor area and a much shorter and favorable period of healing for the patient, suggest to these LONG IMPLANTS as a simpler and safer alternative for extreme cases, compared to other bone regeneration and oral implantology techniques.</p>   \n"
+    or head to collect iliac crest or calotte bone blocks', high chances of rejection due to the own cruelty of the surgical technique and a period of tissue healing that could involve to 5 or 6 months of waiting, before being able to continue with the treatment.\n</p> <p>Faced with such eventualities, <strong>it is often preferable to forget about the maxillary and grafts, and fix the implants to other bones of the orofacial region</strong>, being by their compact structure and anatomical proximity the MALAR OR ZYGOMATIC <em>(which forms the cheekbone)</em> and sphenoid bones, those of preference. <strong>So Zygomatic Implants are nothing more than special dental devices, much longer than conventional ones</strong> <em>(between 30 and 55 mm in length)</em> and that allow us to make fixed dentures without inconveniences even in cases of severe or advanced maxillary atrophy; and that is why, in conjunction with Pterygoid Implants <em>(very similar to Zygomatics but that anchor at the level of the pterygomaxillary suture)</em>, they are also known in popular slang as <strong>\"Dental Implants for Patients with Little Bone\".</strong>
+    And it is that in short, the relative simplicity of their implantation <em>(in relation to the placement of multiple grafts)</em>, the absence of morbidity of a donor area and a much shorter and favorable period of healing for the patient, suggest to these LONG IMPLANTS as a simpler and safer alternative for extreme cases, compared to other bone regeneration and oral implantology techniques.</p>
+    \  \n"
   image: "/img/aside-zygomatic-implants.jpg"
 quote:
   title: ''